shaheershabbar723/Glared/README.md

 2. Deploy to your preferred hosting platform (Vercel, Netlify, etc.)

 3. Set up environment variables in your hosting platform

-4. Configure Stripe webhooks if using real payments

 ## Development